xiaohupro/swoole-docs/modules/swoole-server/introduction.md

 ## Swoole server

-Swoole server provides the API for developers to write TCP, UDP, Unix Socket servers.
-It supports IPv4, IPv6, one Way, two Way SSL and TLS Encryption**. **Developers do not have to know the internal implementations, only have to write the logics of the server in the callback functions.
+Swoole server provides the API for developers to write TCP, UDP, Unix Socket asynchronous servers.
+It supports IPv4, IPv6, one Way, two Way SSL and TLS Encryption.
+Developers do not have to know the internal implementations, only have to write the logics of the server in the callback functions.

+> Swoole server apis only be used in the php cli mode.

 ### Table of Contents